danipindado/danipindado.github.io/_posts/2017-02-10-pool-swim-app-v4-3-released.md

 **Calibration improvement**
 Pool Swim app was featured this weekend in [La bolsa del corredor](http://www.sport.es/labolsadelcorredor/pool-swim-app-connect-iq-natacion-piscina-garmin-forerunner-230-235/), one of the most important sports blogs in Spain.
 One blog reader, Luis, installed the app, and contacted me after having some issues with the length detection.
-18 emails nd a couple of hours of fit file analysis r, I think I might have found an issue causing lack of calibration in some activities.
+18 emails and a couple of hours of fit file analysis later, I think I might have found an issue causing lack of calibration in some activities.
 I cross my fingers.
-I hope this version will improve the accuracy for those of you who had thisissue.
+I hope this version will improve the accuracy for those of you who had this issue.

 Remember that I make the app for free, it is just a hobby which somehow it is taking more time than I expected at the beginning.